gwbcho/dpo-replication/README.md

 - tqdm - for tracking experiment time left
 - visdom - for visualization of the learning process

+Note that there are other prerequisite requirements not stated here but are included in the requirements.txt file.
+To install all requirements you will need to run the following command from your CLI.
+Mujoco will, unfortunately, need to be installed by the user separately.

+    pip3 install -r requirements.txt.

 ## Docker commands